 CRITERION B: CONTIGUITY

 "Districts shall be geographically contiguous.
 Island areas are considered to be contiguous by land to the county of which they are a part."

 Understanding the Criterion

-See the discussion under Section III.2.B on the analysis of Congressional districts.
+See the discussion under Section III.2.B on the analysis of Congressional Districts.

 Measure of Contiguity

 We report a binary "Yes" or "No" for whether a plan satisfies the stricter definition of contiguity, satisfying rook contiguity with islands attached to the land at the nearest point in the county of which they are a part of.

 Results

-We have not yet verified whether the draft proposed Michigan House maps satisfy contiguity.
-The Commission's Compliance Sheet does not state whether the maps comply with this criterion.
+Neither of these plans satisfy contiguity.

 TABLE 17.
-Contiguity.
+Contiguity

 Are all districts contiguous?

-Plan Pine
+Plan Pine No

-Plan Peach
+Plan Peach No

-Plan Oak
+Plan Oak No

+Each of these maps feature districts that violate contiguity by having small geographic areas isolated from the rest of the district.
+For instance, in all three maps, census block 2005 in census tract 4211 in Washtenaw County is in District 61, even though all the census blocks surrounding it are in District 65.

 CRITERION C: COMMUNITIES OF INTEREST

 "Districts shall reflect the state's diverse population and communities of interest.
 Communities of interest may include, but shall not be limited to, populations that share cultural or historical characteristics or economic interests.
 Communities of interest do not include relationships with political parties, incumbents, or political candidates."

 Understanding the Criterion

 See the discussion under Section III.2.C on the analysis of Congressional district maps.
 The only relevant difference in the application of this criterion to the Michigan House districts district maps is that in order for a Community of Interest to be kept together in a single Senate district, it must be a community smaller than the size of such district, namely, no larger than approximately 92,000 inhabitants.

 Measure of Respect for Communities of Interest

 See the discussion under Section III.2.C on the analysis of Congressional district maps.

 Results

 The quantitative analysis on COI cluster splits is underway by the MGGG Lab and is not yet available.

 CRITERION D: PARTISAN FAIRNESS

 "Districts shall not provide a disproportionate advantage to any political party.
 A disproportionate advantage to a political party shall be determined using accepted measures of partisan fairness."

 Understanding the Criterion

 See the discussion under Section III.2.D on the analysis of the Congressional district maps, verbatim.

 Measures of partisan fairness

 D1.
 Partisan Bias

 D2.
 Efficiency Gap

 D3.
 Deviations from proportionality

 Measures D1-D4 are exactly as described in Section III.2.D.

 D4.
 Median-Mean difference

-The median-mean is a measure of symmetry that captures how difficult it is for a party to obtain a majority of the delegation.45 Suppose we order the districts from least to most Republican, by vote share in a previous election.
+The median-mean is a measure of symmetry that captures how difficult it is for a party to obtain a majority of the delegation.
+Suppose we order the districts from least to most Republican, by vote share in a previous election.
 The median-mean difference then compares the vote share in the average of the 55th and 56th most Republican districts (these two are the median districts in a map of 110 House districts) to the statewide vote-share (the mean).
 If this number is positive, then the party can win fifty-five seats (half of the Michigan House) even if it loses the vote statewide, and the magnitude of the median-mean difference shows by how much it can lose the statewide vote and still win fifty-five seats and come closer to winning the 56th than to losing the 55th.

 This measure is more informative for state legislatures where winning the median district gives a party a majority.

 D5.
 Lopsided Test

 Exactly as described in Section III.2.D.